 Absolutely, yes.
-Federal healthcare fraud laws do not require the government to prove that you knowingly engaged in fraud to find liable.
+Federal healthcare fraud laws do not require the government to prove that you knowingly engaged in fraud to find you liable.
 The mere fact that errors occurred can serve as the basis for a healthcare fraud prosecution in most cases.
 That said, demonstrating that the errors were isolated incidents can result in the charges being withdrawn.
 An attorney can help decrease the chances that the government will pursue charges by contextualizing any errors.
 Furthermore, a Florida federal healthcare fraud defense attorney can also help limit the scope of the government’s investigation, reducing the burden of complying with their demands and freeing up valuable institutional resources.
 To learn more about how a Jacksonville, FL federal healthcare fraud defense attorney can help, contact our firm today.

 Which healthcare providers are most frequently targeted in Jacksonville federal healthcare fraud cases?

 The federal government can pursue healthcare fraud charges against any type of provider.
 It is important that you seek out a dedicated Jacksonville, FL federal healthcare fraud defense attorney if you operate any of the following facilities and believe you or your business is under investigation for healthcare fraud charges.